pwfraley/pi-mobisec/README.md

-# Pi-MobiSec - Secure your computer on unsecure hotspots
+# Pi-MobiSec - Secure your computer on unsecure networks

-Secure your computer while using public wifi hotspots.
+Secure your computer while using public wifi hotspots or other unsecure networks.
 Instead of connecting your computer directly with public wifi hotspots, you connect your Pi-MobiSec device with it and let it filter and protect the traffic going in and out of your computer.

 Pi-MobiSec turns your Raspberry Pi Zero W (others will be supported in the near future) into a mobile firewall protecting your computer and optionally your traffic while you are using unsecure or public hotspots.